How many households in spend too much on housing?

-About 1.3 million in 2023.
-That’s 36.4% of all New Jersey households.
+About 1.27M in 2024.
+That's 36.6% of all New Jersey households.
 These households spent at least 30% of their total income on rent or mortgage payments and utilities.
 The Department of Housing and Urban Development considers households that spend more than 30% of their income on housing to be cost-burdened.
 Cost-burdened households may have less money for other necessities such as food, healthcare, or savings.

 A growing or declining US population can also affect the number of cost-burdened households.
 To counteract this, USAFacts analyzed the percentages of cost-burdened households rather than just the number.
 This prevents such population changes from skewing the data.